sandialabs/canary/docs/source/introduction/resource.rst

 * ``machine:cpu_count``
 * the product of ``machine:sockets_per_node`` and ``machine:cores_per_socket``

-or by the ``-l session:cpus=N`` option to :ref:`nvtest run <nvtest-run>`.
+The number of processors used by a test session can be limited by setting the ``-l session:cpu_count=N`` option to :ref:`nvtest run <nvtest-run>`.

 Setting the number of processors required by a test
 ---------------------------------------------------

 The number of processors required by a test is inferred from the ``np`` parameter.
-If the ``np`` parameter is not set, the number of processors is assumed to by 1.
+If the ``np`` parameter is not set, the number of processors required by the test is assumed to by ``1``.

 Setting the number available gpus
 ---------------------------------

-The number of available gpus is defaults to zero.
+The number of available gpus defaults to zero.
 The number of available gpus can be set with the following :ref:`configuration variables<introduction-config>`:

 * ``machine:gpu_count``
 * the product of ``machine:sockets_per_node`` and ``machine:gpus_per_socket``

-or by the ``-l session:gpus=N`` option to :ref:`nvtest run <nvtest-run>`.
+The number of gpus used by a test session can be limited by setting the ``-l session:gpu_count=N`` option to :ref:`nvtest run <nvtest-run>`.

 Setting the number of gpus required by a test
 ---------------------------------------------

 The number of gpus required by a test is inferred from the ``ngpu`` parameter.
-If the ``ngpu`` parameter is not set, the number of processors is assumed to by 0.
+If the ``ngpu`` parameter is not set, the number of gpus required by the test is assumed to by ``0``.

 .. [#] If `sinfo <https://slurm.schedmd.com/sinfo.html>`_ is detected, it will be used to query the number of available processors on the Slurm nodes.